ga-curriculum/ejs/the-locals-object/README.md

 ## Passing data into templates

 When using `res.render()` in Express, an optional object, known as the *locals* object, can be included as the second argument after the template that will be rendered.
-At its simplest it looks like this:
+At its simplest, it looks like this:

 ```javascript
 // server.js